AliHaine/AI_Algo_Math/ready_set_bool/README.md

 _For the next exercises we must understand Morphism_

-Morphism is the abstraction of a function.
-Basically, a morphism is a mapping of values from one structure to a structure of the same type, morphism **preserve** the structures.
+A morphism is an abstraction of a function.
+Basically, in algebra (like group theory), a morphism is a mapping from one algebraic structure to another of the same type, and it must preserve the structure (such as the operation of a group).

 A morphism f that maps values from set A to set B is declared as follows: f : A → B

-If the morphism takes two arguments (or a vector in two dimensions) it is declared as
-follows:
-f : $A^2$ → B

-The composition operator can be applied to two morphisms.
+We can also compose two morphisms.
 It is defined as follows:
 (f ◦ g)(x) = f(g(x))
-where f and g are two morphisms.
+where both f and g are two morphisms, and the result is also a morphism

+⚠️ A Morphism must map one element at a time, and must **preserve the strcuture** for example f : $A^2$ → B is not a Morphism, because we take two elements at one as input (try to map), and also we don't check for the structure preservation.

 ## ex10 - Cruve
 _Write a function (the inverse of a space-filling curve, used to encode spatial data into a line) that takes a pair of coordinates in two dimensions and assigns a unique value in the closed interval [0; 1] ∈ R._